dlareau/puzzlespring/website/docs/getting-started/hunt-setup.md

 PuzzleSpring is designed with flexibility in mind, allowing you to host puzzle hunts without having to modify the source code.
 That isn't to say you can't, you're welcome to hack away at and turn PuzzleSpring into exactly what you need, but it is the goal of this platform that you won't have to.
 This is achieved through a flexible customization system that includes:

-- Uploaded files for puzzle content and styling
+- Uploading files for puzzle content and styling
 - The ability to provide your own templates that can layer on top of PuzzleSpring's base templates
 - Extensive configuration options in the admin interface